I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Discarded Tobacco Remnants

 When people go out on beach clean-ups the most commonly found items are cigarette ends.
-In one day in 2008, volunteers picked up 340,000 butts on California beaches.
+In one day, volunteers picked up 340,000 butts on California beaches.

 Tobacco waste products make up between 19 percent and 38 percent of all trash by count that is collected in clean-up campaigns.

-And, the indoor smoking bans brought in by many jurisdictions has made the problem worse.
+The indoor smoking bans brought in by many jurisdictions have made the problem worse.
 Hundreds of thousands of people now have to nip outside bars and other places for a smoke and the butts usually get dropped on the ground.
 In the past, full ashtrays would be emptied into the garbage and taken to properly managed landfills.

 The group Keep Britain Tidy says that cigarette-butt pollution increased by 43 percent after indoor smoking was banned in such places as theatres, shopping centres, and offices.